 Cocaine is a stimulant drug that quickly enters and leaves the bloodstream.
 Although cocaine can increase a person’s blood pressure, heart rate, and temperature, many people take the drug because it results in euphoria, feelings of high self-confidence, and heightened energy levels.
 A cocaine high is short-lived, but the drug is still very addictive.

 There are two forms of cocaine.
-A first type is a powdered form that people can inject, smoke, or snort.
+The first type is a powdered form that people can inject, smoke, or snort.
 The second form is crack cocaine, a rock formation of the substance that people typically smoke.
-Of all of these methods of consumption, injecting and smoking the drug tends to produce more intense highs and faster crashes.
+Of all of these methods of consumption, injecting, and smoking the drug tends to produce more intense highs and faster crashes.

 When it comes to cocaine detox, a person can expect to experience withdrawal symptoms in three phases.
 The initial crash period occurs nine hours to four days after the last dose of the drug.
 Symptoms during this time include agitation, depression, excessive sleeping, and increased appetite.
 The next stage is the acute withdrawal period and it lasts for one to three weeks.
 During this time, the person experiences anxiety, depression, fatigue, insomnia, irritability, and drug cravings.
 The final stage is the extinction period, which lasts for several months and involves depression and cravings for cocaine.